-- 4. The functions of the Board are - (a) to approve or reject applications for registration; - (b) to accredit - (i) courses in the practice of traditional Chinese medicine in Singapore for the purposes of registration; and

-- (ii) the institutions of higher learning in Singapore offering any of these courses; - (c) to make recommendations to the appropriate authorities for the continuing training and education of registered persons; - (d) to determine and regulate the conduct and ethics of registered persons; and - (e) generally to do all such acts, matters and things as are necessary or authorised to be carried out under this Act.
+- 4. The functions of the Board are - (a) to approve or reject applications for registration; - (b) to accredit - (i) courses in the practice of traditional Chinese medicine in Singapore for the purposes of registration; and - (ii) the institutions of higher learning in Singapore offering any of these courses; - (c) to make recommendations to the appropriate authorities for the continuing training and education of registered persons; - (d) to determine and regulate the conduct and ethics of registered persons; and - (e) generally to do all such acts, matters and things as are necessary or authorised to be carried out under this Act.

-Chairperson of Board
+Chairman of Board

-- 5.-(1) The Minister must appoint one of the members to be the Chairperson. - (2) The Chairperson presides at any meeting of the Board and, in his or her absence, any member that the members present may elect presides at that meeting.
+- 5.-(1) The Minister shall appoint one of the members to be the Chairman. - (2) The Chairman shall preside at any meeting of the Board and, in his absence, such member as the members present may elect shall preside at that meeting.